SHSharkar/MCP-Mathematics/README.md

 ### Configuring VS Code with Continue

-For VS Code users with the Continue extension:
+If you're using VS Code with the Continue extension:

 ```json
 {